Lynn Tilton, Patriarch formally sued in U.S. by two investors

 Germany’s Norddeutsche Landesbank Girozentrale and its Hannover Funding Co affiliate said Tilton and her firm Patriarch Partners LLC tricked them into investing $135 million in their Zohar collateralized loan obligation funds, and concealing their intent to manage the funds “for their own benefit and profit.”

-“We deny these baseless allegations in the strongest possible terms and we intend to vigorously defend ourselves in court,” said a spokesman for Patriarch Partners.

-A lawyer for Tilton did not immediately respond to requests for comment.
+A lawyer for Tilton and Patriarch did not immediately respond to requests for comment.

 The plaintiffs had indicated in a May 15 filing with the New York state supreme court in Manhattan that they intended to sue, but did not file their formal complaint until Monday.